rht-labs/enablement-framework/tooling/README.md

 This directory contains the necessary charts used in order to deploy a TL500 Tech Stack against an OCP 4.X cluster.
 This assumes that the cluster has valid certificates.

-🐞 Please ensure your cluster is the latest Z release - 4.10.z or 4.11.z release.
+🐞 Please ensure your cluster is the latest Z release - 4.18.z.
 We test against these. 🐞

 This chart is capable of deploying the following: